Asiwaju887/ROS_Speed/README.md

 ## Running the codes
 1. Run roscore on a new terminal
 2. Create a catkin workspace
-c. cd ~/catkin_ws/
+3. cd ~/catkin_ws/
-d.
-Run source ~/catkin_ws/devel/setup.bash (A good practice)
+4. Run source ~/catkin_ws/devel/setup.bash (A good practice)
-e.
-Cloning this repository
+5. Cloning this repository
-f.
-On a different terminal, at the script level “roscd scripts” Run chmod +x *.py
+6. On a different terminal, at the script level “roscd scripts” Run chmod +x *.py
-g.
-In cd catkin_ws, we will source the devel setup.bash file with the code - source/devel/setup.bash
+7. In cd catkin_ws, we will source the devel setup.bash file with the code - source/devel/setup.bash
-h.
-The projectPublisher.py can be run using the code - rosrun my_robot_tuturial projectPublisher.py
+8. The projectPublisher.py can be run using the code - rosrun my_robot_tuturial
+projectPublisher.py
-i.
-Then launch the husky robot with gazebo using the code - roslaunch husky_gazebo husky_playpen.launch
+9. Then launch the husky robot with gazebo using the code - roslaunch husky_gazebo husky_playpen.launch